sudoyashi/Joshis-Garage/_posts/2024-03-08-compression.markdown

 | 3        | 150  | Did not test |
 | 4        | 190  | Did not test |

 Not good.
-Two things that jump out to me is 1) abnormal compression on 1 and 4 and 2) inconsistent compression.
+Two things that jump out to me are:
+- 1. Abnormal compression on cylinder one and four
+- 2. Inconsistent compression across all four cylinders

+**Cylinder specifications**

 | Normal Cylinder | Dry  |
 | -------- | ----